 After an outage

-- Do not plug in or use electrical appliances that have been wet until they have

-	been checked by a licensed electrical contractor or serviced by the
+- Do not plug in or use electrical appliances that have been wet until they have been checked by a licensed electrical contractor or serviced by the manufacturer.

-	manufacturer.

-	- Give the electrical system a change to stabilize before reconnecting

-	appliances and equipment.
-Turn on appliances and equipment one at a time over 15

-	minutes to allow Elexicon Energy’s distribution system to stabilize and to help

-	prevent a power surge from causing and outage shortly after the original event.
+- Give the electrical system a chance to stabilize before reconnecting appliances and equipment.
+Turn on appliances and equipment one at a time over 15 minutes to allow Elexicon Energy’s distribution system to stabilize and to help prevent a power surge from causing and outage shortly after the original event.